apache/mxnet/docs/how_to/add_op_in_backend.md

 4. We called macro `SHAPE_ASSIGN_CHECK` twice for mutual inference.
 One for inferring output shape from input shape, the other one is for inferring input shape from output shape.
-If there are any unequal non-zero values in the same dimension of two shapes, such as (2, 3) and (3, 3), the macro would throw exception to generate error message for shape inference.
+If there are any unequal non-zero values in the same dimension of two shapes, such as (2, 3) and (3, 3), the macro would throw an exception with a error message for shape inference.
-5. At the end of the function body, we check whether the output shape is completely known by comparing whether its size is greater than 0.
+5. At the end of the function body, we check whether the output shape is completely known by checking whether its size is greater than 0.
 If not, the function should return `false` to notify the caller about shape inference failure.
 6. MXNet provides a convenience function implementing the logic of mutual inference for general element-wise operators with the following interface.
 Users can